Pulled pork is a barbeque staple. And since it’s usually cooked in bulk, no one worries about how much pulled pork per person is needed.

 What makes this problem even harder is that to make pulled pork you need a large cut of meat.
 Cooking a pork shoulder takes a long time and if you are just a little short, it’s a bit of a waste.

-Getting the portions right first time will save you time, money, and the aggro of hungry guests.
+Getting the portions right the first time will save you time, money, and the irritation of hungry (or just gluttonous) guests.

-So, let’s take a look at how much we need and what we can do to stretch out portions if needs be.
+So, let’s take a look at how much pulled pork per person we ACTUALLY need and what we can do to stretch out portions if needs be.

 Thankfully there is a generally agreed upon rule.
 This is obviously dependent on the appetite of your guests and how you’re going to serve the pork, but it works in general.